-This scene looks familiar to most of people who ever worked in the operating room.
-A high-power doctor, say cardiac surgeon, is doing a long and complicated case.
-The stakes are high, chances for complications significant and he dreads any mistakes.
-Everybody in the room senses a tense situation and all people walk on eggshells.
-It’s so quiet, that circulating nurse can hear herself thinking: what’s going to happen and when?
-No messages from outside the room are allowed and the intercom is turned off.
+This scene looks familiar to most people who ever worked in the operating room.
+A high-power doctor, say a cardiac surgeon, is doing a long and complicated case.
+The stakes are high, the chances for complications significant, and he dreads any mistakes.
+Everybody in the room senses a tense situation, and all people walk on eggshells.
+It’s so quiet, that the circulating nurse can hear herself thinking: what’s going to happen and when?
+No messages from outside the room are allowed, and the intercom is turned off.
 No interruptions.
 Then it hits.
 It’s either a wrong instrument handed by a scrub nurse, or bad help from the assistant; it really doesn’t matter.
 One can hear a scream, frequently combined with leg stomping, arm gesture, with or without throwing of the instrument.
-The lid from the kettle came off.
+The lid of the kettle came off.
 So what’s happened?
 Let’s see the incident from two different points of view: the surgeon and the OR nurse.

-The surgeon always is able to explain his reaction: he has patient’s well-being on his mind, he is his patient’s the best and only advocate.
-Someone is harming his patient and he will use all his power for that not to happen.
-In this room he is in charge and as a captain-of-the-ship and he is ultimately responsible for the final results of the surgery.
+The surgeon always is able to explain his reaction: he has the patient’s well-being on his mind, he is his patient’s the best and only advocate.
+Someone is harming his patient, and he will use all his power for that not to happen.
+In this room, he is in charge and as a captain-of-the-ship, and he is ultimately responsible for the final results of the surgery.

-The given situation is beyond doctor’s ability to control.
-He lets the pressure-cooker’s valve to blow off and immediately it makes him feel better.
-Then comes guilt and he feels like a parent after spanking a child.
-Finally he ends up a loser, he just doesn’t know it yet.
+The given situation is beyond the doctor’s ability to control.
+He lets the pressure-cooker’s valve to blow off, and immediately it makes him feel better.
+Then comes guilt, and he feels like a parent after spanking a child.
+Finally, he ends up a loser, he just doesn’t know it yet.
 Then he tries to save his face and present himself as a ‘tough guy’ and likes the saying, that to be a good cardiac surgeon you have to be a little SOB.
-And after all it’s only for the good of his patient.
+And after all, it’s only for the good of his patient.

 There is no evidence, that expressing the anger is better than keeping it under the lid.

-There is no truth that person can’t control it, it’s the way he had been wired.
+There is no truth that a person can’t control it, it’s the way he has been wired.

-Anger management is not about learning how to suppress your anger; it’s about learning how to deal with it and use it in a positive way.
-One has to identify the triggers, recognize the prodromal signs and learn how to dissipate stressful situation and find healthier ways to express your anger.
+Anger management is not about learning how to suppress your anger; it’s about learning how to deal with it and use it positively.
+One has to identify the triggers, recognize the prodromal signs and learn how to dissipate the stressful situation and find healthier ways to express your anger.
 And don’t be quick to assign the blame.

-But most of times angry surgeons don’t feel they have problems; the people who have to work with them do.
+But most of the time, angry surgeons don’t feel they have problems; the people who have to work with them do.